railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 The :guilabel:`src` field contains the base text in English, and the :guilabel:`value` field contains a translation into another conventional language or into a specialist technical phrase.
-If there is nothing at all in the :guilabel:`value` field then the English translation will automatically be used on the the form you see.
+If there is nothing at all in the :guilabel:`value` field then the English translation will automatically be used on the form you see.

 .. tip:: Where Should you Modify the Text?